-'Climate change could cost India 2.8% of GDP, and lower living standards of nearly half of its population by 2050.
-Average annual temperatures are expected to rise by 1-2% over three decades.'

-- World Bank
+'Climate change could cost India 2.8% of GDP, and Iower living standards of nearly half of its population by 2050.
+Average annual temperatures are expected to rise by 1-2% over three decades.' - World Bank variants of products, particularly those with differentiated specifications, are visible on the shelves of electronics stores.
+After a medium to long-term span (typically four to five years or more), most consumers choose to buy a new product.

-Technological innovations:

-Technological innovations like smart locks, feather-touch digital control panels, remotes, auto swings, alarms and other intelligent features are gaining popularity over the run-off-the-mill products from the unorganised segment.
+Technological innovations: Technological innovations like smart locks, feathertouch digital control panels, remotes, auto swings, alarms and other intelligent features are gaining popularity over the run-offthe-mill products from the unorganised segment.